Archive | DIY RSS feed for this section

 {all Decorator’s Notebook}

 I’m really happy with how it’s turned out and my bathroom looks so much lighter and more spacious now.
-I hope this little tutorial has proved useful – if it has, why not share it via Pinterest with a link to Decorator’s Notebook?

 The Fabulous Scavenger